freckle/yesod-auth-oauth2/README.md

 ## Local Providers

-If we don't supply a "Provider" (e.g. GitHub, Google, etc) you need.
-You can write your own within your codebase:
+If we don't supply a "Provider" (e.g. GitHub, Google, etc) you need, you can write your own using our provided `Prelude`:

 ```haskell
 import Yesod.Auth.OAuth2.Prelude